 Infectious Bovine Rhinotracheitis (IBR) is caused by bovine herpesvirus 1 (BoHV-1).
 This virus causes an acute upper respiratory tract disease which can lead to fatal pneumonia.
 Infection can also cause a severe and prolonged drop in milk yield, reduced fertility and abortion.

-BVD is a viral disease of cattle, caused by a pestivirus, called Bovine Viral Diarrhoea Virus (BVDV).
+BVD in Cattle BVD is a viral disease of cattle, caused by a pestivirus, called Bovine Viral Diarrhoea Virus (BVDV).
 BVDV can infect cattle at any stage of their lives, resulting in impaired immunity thereby weakening the immune system and leaving the animal susceptible to other infections at the same time.
-This can be particularly pronounced in the case of cattle which become concomitantly infected with other respiratory viruses, such as IBR.
-Combined infection with IBR and BVD can cause a severe fulminating pneumonia and potentially death.
+This can be particularly […]

 We have updated our sample submission form for veterinary practitioners to include all the new tests which we have added recently.
 We have also included some explanatory notes relating to the various tests .
 We would ask veterinary practitioners to use this sample submission form when submitting samples.